When Your Inner Voice Turns Against You

 If you were stronger, you wouldn’t have tolerated it, maybe…

-This spiral is not truth.
+This spiral is not the truth.
 It’s rumination and internal frustration to make sense of a time and experience that doesn’t make sense in the beginning.

 When your nervous system has been trained to attach and appease.
 Survival is chaos, and your choices were filtered through safety, not clarity.
 You were reading emotional weather patterns.
 You were calculating risk.
 You were trying to preserve connection because connection once felt like safety.

-Self-contempt can disguise itself as accountability.
+Self-contempt disguises itself as accountability.

 You didn’t stay with the narcissist because you lacked intelligence.